eezstreet/SWATEliteForce/README.md

 ## GUI ##
   * Training mission returns!
 New Features from the Expansion are gone.
+  * "Disable Initial Dispatch" option in Audio Settings lets you skip the initial dispatches.
+  * "Mouse Smoothing" checkbox in Control Settings enables (default) or disables mouse smoothing.
+  * "Field of Vision" slider in Video Settings lets you change the field of vision.
   * Maps in the Voting screen are now sorted alphabetically.
   * 'Call Vote' will automatically succeed when you are the only one on the server.
   * Host Game no longer precaches all of the maps at once; it goes to the menu and loads the maps while in the menu.